 “My greatest accomplishment as a teacher has been the development of my students’ school-based enterprises,” Hutchison said.
 “Through a small tea business and errand service I’ve seen my students develop skills that stretch beyond their academics.
 I’ve seen students become problem solvers, develop professionalism, time management skills and a sense of pride over their accomplishments.”

-Pellerin teaches students with muscular dystrophy, functional mental disabilities, other health impairments, visual impairments, hearing impairments, K-3 primary and K-5 for students with autism.
+Pellerin teaches students with multiple disabilities, functional mental disabilities, other health impairments, visual impairments, hearing impairments, K-3 primary and K-5 for students with autism.
 She is an active member of the National Education Association and Kentucky Education Association.

 “The relationships I have built with my students and their families are priceless to me.
 I have worked with hundreds of students over my 30-plus years, every one of them holds a special place in my heart,” Pellerin said.